September is Suicide Prevention Awareness Month

 Suicide by Congressional District

-Every year suicide claims more than 45,000 lives in the US, roughly the same number of American lives taken in combat during the Vietnam War.
+Every year suicide claims more lives in the US than American lives taken in combat during the Vietnam War.

 -